Farewell of Napoleon and Alexander after the Peace of Tilsit

-Farewell of Napoleon and Alexander after the Peace of Tilsit (French: Adieux de Napoléon et d'Alexandre après la paix de Tilsitt) is an 1810 history painting by the Italian artist Gioacchino Giuseppe Serangeli.
+Farewell of Napoleon and Alexander after the Peace of Tilsit (French: Adieux de Napoléon et d'Alexandre après la paix de Tilsitt) is an oil on canvas history painting by the Italian artist Gioacchino Giuseppe Serangeli, from 1810.

+History and description

 It depicts Napoleon, Emperor of France bidding farewell to the Russian ruler Alexander I on 9 July 1807 following the agreement of the Peace of Tilsit.

 Napoleon having first met Alexander on a raft in the middle of the Neman on 25 June, the two men had struck up a close bond.
 They negotiated the end of the War of the Fourth Coalition in which Napoleon had decisively defeat Russia and its Prussian allies.
 Alexander agreed to join Napoleon's Continental System directed at France's principal enemy Britain.

 Also included in the painting are the French foreign minister Charles Maurice de Talleyrand-Périgord and Joachim Murat, Napoleon's brother-in-law and a noted cavalry commander.
 It was exhibited at the Salon of 1810 in Paris.
 Today it is in the collection of the Palace of Versailles.